kyuupichan/kcpp/README.rst

 Incomplete or Missing
 =====================

-The following are not yet implemented.
-The framework is already in place so that adding them is not difficult and only held-up by refactoring and testing:

-- _Pragma() operator
-- multiple-include optimisation
+The multiple-include optimization is not yet implemented.

 The following are serious projects: